 It was voted Top UK region in our Reader Travel Awards – but what makes the Lake District so special?
-Here are 5 things to tick off your list next time you visit
+Here are 10 things to tick off your list next time you visit...

-The Low Gillerthwaite Field Centre in the Ennerdale Valley is an accredited ‘Dark Sky Discovery Site’ and probably the best place in England to view the night sky.
-It’s isolated, mountainous setting means that it is largely free of light pollution and the Northern Lights have been spotted here.
+The Low Gillerthwaite Field Centre in the Ennerdale Valley is an accredited ‘Dark Sky Discovery Site’, and probably the best place in England to view the night sky.
+Its isolated, mountainous setting means that it’s largely free of light pollution; in fact, the northern lights have been spotted there.

 In winter, coinciding with new moon phases, the centre holds Dark Sky Discovery weekends.
-Experts are on hand to help you get the most of the spectacular night skies above you, a cosy room with a roaring fire if the weather doesn’t behave and a hostel where you can crash for the night.
+Experts are on hand to help you get the most of the spectacular night skies above you.
+Plus, they’ll organise a cosy room with a roaring fire if the weather doesn’t behave, and a hostel where you can crash for the night.

 Forget everything you think you know about gingerbread.
-Grassmere gingerbread, invented in 1854 by Sarah Nelson, is unlike anything you have ever tasted before.
-A sweet-spicy cross between a cake and a biscuit, it is gooey in the middle and crumbly on the top.
+Grasmere gingerbread, invented in 1854 by Sarah Nelson, is unlike anything you will have tasted before.
+A sweet-spicy cross between a cake and a biscuit, it’s gooey in the middle and crumbly on top.
 People travel from all over the world just to try it.

 The Grasmere Gingerbread Shop is set in Sarah Nelson’s original home, a quaint cottage tucked between St Oswald’s Churchyard and the Wordsworth Hotel.
 The smell of gingerbread is irresistible and part of the whole experience.
-Grasmere itself is a great place to go and meander around too.
-It’s a proper chocolate box village in the Lakes.
+Grasmere itself is a great place to go and meander too; it’s a proper chocolate-box village in the Lakes.

-You can’t come to the Lake District and not climb a fell.
-That’s what it’s famous for!
+You can’t go to the Lake District and not climb a fell.

-If you’re looking for a good starter fell – or you’re trying to convince someone who’s not to keen on going up a hill to give it a try – the best one to start with is Orrest Head, just above Windermere.
-It’s a short walk and will take no longer than an hour – and that’s if you’ve got kids or you’re older.
+If you’re looking for a good starter fell – or you’re trying to convince someone who’s not too keen – the best one to start with is Orrest Head, just above Windermere.
+It’s a short walk and shouldn’t take longer than an hour.

 There’s an electric bike network that has been steadily growing in the Lake District.
 It’s a really good way of actually seeing a lot of the villages really quickly and getting to all the honey pot locations, but doing it with a slightly greener conscience.